GitMazzone/db-term-project/README.md

 * Normalization Process: 3NF is covered in the attached PowerPoint presentation.
 * UML Design: UML and reverse-engineering from MySQL Workbench is covered in the attached PowerPoint presentation.

+NOTE: The UML, ER, and 3NF were altered or fixed based on the recommendations from Dr. Miller in class.

 Queries successfully created:
 * Query 1: List entity and total impressions